Origami-Instructions.com

 The fold the upper and lower left corners onto the center line, as shown below:

-left edge folded in corners folded to center
+left edge folded in

 Next unfold the previous folds, leaving the paper creased as shown.